ArMinasyan/coin-stats/readme.md

 ### Description

-Get user data by give id, where user id is required.
+Get coin data by give coinId, where coinId id is required.

 ### Parameters